allen-ano/roqua/README.md

 <hr>

-1. The folder of 'qa-data' provide three question-answering dataset used in our work.
+1. The folder of 'qa-data' contains three question-answering dataset used in our work.
 2. The reviews of douyin and yelp can be found in their own directory in roqua.
+3. test.ipynb in 'roqua' provides an interface for using ROQuA.